top of page

 Once we have agreed on a date and time the following occurs:

-• Informant/Ancillary information: once you have confirmed your appointment you will be asked to complete a short form asking what information you have for your assessment (e.g., who you have to do informant reports, any documents you have).
-You need to complete this.
+• Informant/Ancillary information: in your preparation there is a link to a short form asking what information you have for your assessment (e.g., who you have to do informant reports, any documents you have).
+See here for more about informants.
+You need to complete this whether you have what is asked or not.

 • If your appointment is online: you will get a link the day before your appointment combined with instructions on how to join and how to test everything is working.